Watching a loved one struggle with a drug or alcohol addiction can be heartbreaking.

 - Blaming – Blaming the person by using “you” statements instead of “I” statements will only heat up the situation and most likely put him/her on the defense.

-- Timing – Bad timing can make an intervention useless.
+- Bad timing – Bad timing can make an intervention useless.
 If the intervention time and place are all set and your loved one shows up incoherent, it may be best to reschedule.

-- Emotions – Living with an addict or alcoholic can cause a lot of bad feelings.
+- Uncontrolled emotions – Living with a person who is addicted can cause a lot of bad feelings.
 This is not the time to yell, scream, or cry.
 Controlling emotions as much as possible makes for a better intervention.

-- Treatment plan– By the end of the intervention, even if your loved one has not agreed that they have a problem or that they need help, there should be literature left with them for them to read at their leisure.
-An intervention should be thought provoking and help the addict to take a look at their behavior.
+By the end of the intervention, even if your loved one has not agreed that they have a problem or that they need help, provide them with some literature to read at their leisure.
+An intervention should be thought-provoking and help the person look more seriously at their behavior.
 It is not a complaint session.
-Gather as much material as you can to leave with them.
-Ending the meeting with nothing in place may leave them feeling lost and not knowing where to turn, which can then lead to using more to mask those feelings.

-Although some ways of running an intervention meeting may be better than other ways, keep in mind that by putting forward the time and effort of getting people together shows your loved one how much you care.
+Although some ways of running an intervention meeting may be better than other ways, keep in mind that your time and effort will show your loved one how much you care.
 Even if you do not see an immediate change, you have planted the seed.